Over the last thirty plus years, baseball has witnessed some of the most dominating back-end relievers to ever play the

 MMO: You’ve seen my tweets in support of your HOF candidacy.
 You’ve mentioned to me in the past that you don’t think the numbers are what’s holding you back.
 In your view, what is it that’s giving pause to writers?

 The Astros (team) that I was on, is gone.
 So you don’t have that organization that’s backing you like (Craig) Biggio and Bagwell.
-And being a reliever I don’t have that backing, they’re not going out and doing anything.
-So for Trevor and Mo it’s a little easier – granted they were great players and should be in the Hall anyway – but I think the thought process of they have support behind them and they have their beat writers.
+Being a reliever I don’t have that backing, they’re not going out and doing anything.
+So for Trevor and Mo it’s a little easier – granted, they were great players and should be in the Hall anyway – but I think the thought process of they have support behind them and they have their beat writers.
 I think the beat writers that I had are now in St. Louis.
 Guys like Richard Justice, but I just don’t think I was well liked as those guys were.

 MMO: I find that a bit comical because you were a guy that was open, honest, and available.
 The fact that writers would hold grudges over your outspokenness or anything like that without focusing on your overall game is preposterous.

 Billy: I agree.
 The funny thing is the guys that have no vote are the ones who say the same thing.
-And I think the (Jon) Heyman’s and guys like that, they’re the same people who said they would never vote for anybody with speculation to PEDs and stuff like that.
+I think the (Jon) Heyman’s and guys like that, they’re the same people who said they would never vote for anybody with speculation to PEDs and stuff like that.
 Now you see the same people that told me and told everybody else they weren’t going to vote for those guys now they’re starting to vote for those guys.
 Do what you’re going to do but I think that becomes political, it’s a political business and I would never be good in politics that’s for sure.
 Those things don’t benefit me very much.

 MMO: Since you’ve retired from the game you got into coaching at the Miller School.
 How did you get involved with coaching there?